The diphtheria vaccine protects against diphtheria infection. Find out about the vaccine and possible side effects.

 Diphtheria vaccine offers protection against diphtheria infection.
 This is a serious disease that can quickly lead to breathing problems.
 It is caused by bacteria that attack the lining of the nose, mouth and throat.
 It can damage the heart and in severe cases it can lead to death.

 Diphtheria is now rare in New Zealand thanks to immunisation.
 However, there is still a risk that diphtheria could enter New Zealand from overseas.
 Read more about diphtheria.

 When is diphtheria-containing vaccine given?

 In New Zealand, diphtheria vaccine is given in combination with other vaccines as one injection and comes in many different brands: Infanrix-hexa®, Infanrix-IPV®, Boostrix® and ADT Booster®.

-As part of the New Zealand childhood immunisation schedule, diphtheria-containing vaccine is offered free to:
+As part of the New Zealand childhood immunisation schedule, a diphtheria-containing vaccine is offered free to: